decipher3114/WSAUtils/README.md

 # WSAUtils
-Simple scripts for pulling, pushing files and installing apps in WSA.
+An interactive simple script for pulling, pushing files and installing apps in WSA.

 This contains ADB files as well along with scripts.<br />
 No need to install adb separately.

-# Setup
-Run configure.bat for initial setup.<br />
-This is one time only.<br />
-To reconfigure, Run configure.bat script again.

-# Install.bat

-This script install Apks to WSA.

-# Push.bat

-This script copies files from Windows to folder "Windows" in WSA.

-_Don't change folder name in WSA._

-# Pull.bat

-This script copies files from WSA to folder "WSA Files" in current directory.

 # ADB